 Discrimination is obviously illegal, yet it occurs in many workplaces across the country, rearing its head in many ugly forms: age, sex, color, religion, disability, pregnancy, national origin, and sexual harassment.
 If you are regrettably subjected to discrimination at your place of work, it is essential that you stand up for yourself.

-If you have been discriminated against at work, contact our New Orleans employment discrimination lawyers at Lowe, Stein, Hoffman, Allweiss & Hauver L.L.P. today.
+If you have been discriminated against at work, contact our New Orleans employment discrimination lawyers at Lowe Stein, LLC today.

 Call (504) 517-8160 or contact us online to speak with a representative.
 Wherever your location, we can likely help you succeed in your legal matter.
-We have a thorough knowledge of employment and discrimination law.
+We have a thorough knowledge of employment and discrimination law in Louisiana.